dekay7/CBORDDoorUnlock/README.md

 ### If using `openDoorCookies.py`:
 Using `nano`, `vim`, or any other text editor, replace the following values for their appropriate keys with the associated cookies:
 - For `"PHPSESSID":`, replace "php_sess_id" with the appropriate cookie value
-- For `"CsgUserData":`, replace "csg_user_data" with the appropriate cookie value

 ## Apple Shortcut Configuration:
 Download the `unlockDoor.shortcut` file to your iOS device using/clicking the QR code or link below: <br>